SystemsApproach/5G/arch.rst

 -  AUSF (Authentication Server Function): Essentially an authentication server.
 Includes part of the functionality in the EPC’s HSS.

-The second group also runs in the Control Plane (CP) but does not have a counterpart in the EPC:
+The second group also runs in the Control Plane (CP) but does not have a direct counterpart in the EPC:

 -  SDSF (Structured Data Storage Network Function): A “helper” service used to store structured data.
-Might be implemented by an “SQL Database” in a microservices-based system.
+Could be implemented by an “SQL Database” in a microservices-based system.

 -  UDSF (Unstructured Data Storage Network Function): A “helper” service used to store unstructured data.
-Might be implemented by a “Key/Value Store” in a microservices-based system.
+Could be implemented by a “Key/Value Store” in a microservices-based system.

 -  NEF (Network Exposure Function): A means to expose select capabilities to third-party services, including translation between internal and external representations for data.
-Might be implemented by an “API Server” in a microservices-based system.
+Could be implemented by an “API Server” in a microservices-based system.

 -  NFR (NF Repository Function): A means to discover available services.
-   Might be implemented by a “Discovery Service” in a microservices-based system.
+   Could be implemented by a “Discovery Service” in a microservices-based system.

 -  NSSF (Network Slicing Selector Function): A means to select a Network Slice to serve a given UE.
 Network slices are essentially a way to differentiate service given to different users.
-It is a key feature of 5G that we discuss in depth later in this tutorial.
+It is a key feature of 5G that we discuss in depth later in a later chapter.

 The third group includes the one component that runs in the User Plane (UP):

 -  UPF (User Plane Function): Forwards traffic between RAN and the Internet, corresponding to the S/PGW combination in EPC.
-In addition to packet forwarding, responsible for policy enforcement, lawful intercept, traffic usage reporting, and QoS policing.
+In addition to packet forwarding, it responsible for policy enforcement, lawful intercept, traffic usage reporting, and QoS policing.

 Of these, the first and third groups are best viewed as a